KerosuoLab/Shapemetrics/README.md

 <img src="images/centroid_exmp.png" width="300">

-Next, we search these groups of cells from the original label matrix:
+Next, search for these groups of cells from the original label matrix:
 ```
 for i = 1 : length(sub_cluster)
     template = sub_cluster(i).cells_of_interest;